-- Phishing.
-Phishing is a type of cyber attack that combines email and social engineering to entice victims.
-Phishing emails often appear to come from a known organization or individual, tricking the recipient into clicking on a link or opening an attachment that contains malicious code.
+1. Phishing, a type of cyberattack that combines email and social engineering to entice victims, was the number one cybercrime reported to the FBI in 2022.
+Phishing emails often appear to come from a familiar organization or individual, tricking the recipient into clicking on a link or opening an attachment that contains malicious code.
 Once this code runs, the computer may become infected with malware.
-Phishing scams have branched out from email and may arrive in the form of a text message.
+Phishing schemes have branched out from email and may also arrive in the form of a text message.

-- Ransomware.
-Ransomware is a type of malware that is so destructive that it merits its own category.
-It takes over your computer and encrypts your data, refusing you access to it until a ransom is paid.
-Ransomware attacks are on the rise across the world, with notable impacts to the title industry, such as the ransomware attack that hit Baltimore in 2019 and brought a halt to closings.
-Like malware, ransomware can be introduced through phishing emails or infected websites, so avoid clicking on suspicious links in texts or spam.
+3. Ransomware is a type of malicious software that is so destructive it merits its own category.
+Ransomware is a type of malware that takes over your computer and encrypts your data, refusing you access to it until a ransom is paid.
+Ransomware attacks are on the rise across the world, with notable impacts to the title industry.
+Ransomware can be introduced through phishing emails or infected websites, so always avoid clicking on suspicious links in both email and text messages.

 - Train your employees: Teach your employees how to do things like spot phishing emails and texts, avoid suspicious downloads, protect sensitive information and create strong passwords.

-- Require strong passwords: Improve your cybersecurity with password requirements, such as 10 characters or more and a mix of uppercase and lowercase letters, numbers, and special characters in the password.
+- Require strong passwords: Improve your cybersecurity with password requirements, such as 10 characters or more and a mix of uppercase and lowercase letters, numbers and special characters.